lemonase/lemonase.github.io/content/posts/rsync.md

     Compresses data during transfer
 ```

-As far as specifing directories, if it is on the local machine, just use the regular path to the directory.
+As far as specifying directories, if it is on the local machine, use the regular path to the directory.
 If you are using a remote machine (ssh) as the source or destination, you will have to specify a hostname at minimum
 and optionally a user, protocol, and port to use followed by a colon (:) and the desired path.
 To use the rsync daemon, just add another colon (::).